 Integrity - Ensuring message contents of a request haven’t changed in transit.

-Non-repudiation - Ensuring that the sender cannot deny having sent the message; e.g. your bank cannot deny having sent you a bank statement if it has a valid stamp of the bank on it.
+Non-repudiation - Ensuring that the sender cannot deny having sent the message; e.g. your bank cannot deny having sent you a bank statement if it has a valid stamp of the bank on it and this could be proved to a third party.

 Confidentiality - No one can see the message contents in transit from sender to receiver.